elixir-europe/biohackathon-projects-2021/projects/36/bhxiv/paper.md

 ## OMOP to Phenopackets for the Semantic Web
 ### Modelling semantic Phenopackets for EJP RD and SPHN
 Semantic web technologies are being extensively used in the modelling of clinical data resources to fulfill the FAIR criteria.
 This is the case in the Swiss Personalized Health Network (SPHN) project that builds a whole semantic web based ecosystem with defined semantics and schemas for “FAIRyfing” and sharing health-related data across data providers in Switzerland to fit the needs of researchers (Österle et al. 2021)[https://www.preprints.org/manuscript/202109.0505/v1].
 The phenopackets is a standard built for representing disease and phenotype information.
 The European Joint Programme on Rare Diseases (EJP~RD)[https://www.ejprarediseases.org/] is an EU funded research programme aimed at accelerating research in the rare disease field.
 One of the goals of this programme is to FAIRify heterogeneous rare diseases resources by applying FAIR principles.
 In the EJP RD programme a semantic model of phenopackets [https://github.com/LUMC-BioSemantics/phenopackets-rdf-schema/wiki] has been created to FAIRify phenotypic data.
-The phenopackets semantic model is created based on design patterns proposed in the Semanticscience Integrated Ontology (SIO) (REF).
+The phenopackets semantic model is created based on design patterns proposed in the Semanticscience Integrated Ontology (SIO) \cite{sio-dp-measurements}.
 During the biohackathon, the idea came to join forces between these two projects by comparing and mapping the concepts defined in the SPHN consortium with the phenopackets concepts to ease the integration of data coming from one or the other data type and therefore, in the longer term, improve data interoperability across these alternative platforms.
 The common thread between these two has been the semantic web framework which largely facilitated the mapping exercise.
 Today, the measurement concept has been mapped between the two data representations and collaboration is now in place to further continue the developments.

 ### OMOP to EJP RD semantic model ETL pipeline
-Also during the biohackathon, we did mapping activities across OMOP CDM and EJP RD Common Data Elements (CDE) semantic models (REF) and we explored a transformation pipeline.
+Also during the biohackathon, we did mapping activities across OMOP CDM and EJP RD Common Data Elements (CDE) semantic models \cite{kaliyaperumal2022a} and we explored a transformation pipeline.
 As a way to investigate the harmonization between both schemas, we proposed R2RML (REF) templates to define the structure of the CDE semantic models.
 RDF data based on dummy OMOP data stored in a PostgreSQL database was obtained by using these templates.
 In order to obtain the required R2RML templates, those were created by the use of Ontop framework (REF).
 GraphDB (REF) repository acted as a bridge between hosted OMOP data in a Postgres database and R2RML templates exposed via a virtual SPARQL endpoint where RDF can be queried.
 Mapping OMOP to CDE semantic model is a first step to map EJP~RD semantic model to semantic Phenopackets.

 ## FAIR federated Machine Learning
 ### Federated perspective
 The FAIR principles <REF>, although written with mainly data in mind, are meant to be applied to all sorts of digital objects, i.e., it includes ML pipelines.
 However, the extent and scope of FAIR ML is still not clear as ML includes at least four elements: model, software, code, and workflows.
 At this point, when the discussion has recently started, it has not yet been clarified whether applying the FAIR principles to each of these elements, in isolation, would be enough <REF>.
 The subject probably requires a deeper thought and the ML community is actively working on it with discussions and events around the topic, e.g., at the FAIR Festival 2021 <REF>, at different plenaries of the Research Data Alliance (2021 and 2022), and at the Earth Science Information Partners Summits (2021 and 2022).

 At the BioHackathon Europe 2021 we discussed some expectations and needs around FAIR ML for biomedical research and clinical data.
 Regarding expectations, we envision an improvement in aspects such as efficiency, transparency and trust, all thanks to the addition of rich metadata to ML approaches.
 Efficiency can be improved with metadata supporting, e.g., (semi)automatics runs of the workflows behind ML models or testing over sample data.
 Transparency can be improved with metadata clearly describing, e.g., (hyper)parameters, split of the training, validation and test sets, measures to ensure independence, and precision and accuracy obtained.
 Trust would be improved thanks to the transparency.
 For the case of supervising ML in biology, there are already some recommendations in this regard, taking into account data, optimization, model and evaluation (DOME recommendations) <REF>, although not yet translated into structured metadata.
 The translation to structure metadata should hopefully make it easier to apply them in a coherent way so models can be compared to each other under the same parameters.

 Regarding FAIR ML needs, our discussion focused on the sort of minimum metadata would be required for ML approaches in these areas.
 Although we did not reach a consensus nor a list of minimum fields, we identified some elements that should be taken into consideration.
 For instance <ToDo>.
 There are some ongoing efforts in this regard presented by participants in our BioHackathon project.
 For instance, OWKIN uses CSV files to share descriptive metadata on closed datasets shared across a federated learning environment while the (Machine Learning with Ontologies (MOWL))[https://github.com/bio-ontology-research-group/mowl] library from the Bio-Ontology Research Group at the King Abdullah University of Science and Technology has defined a metadata schema to describe ML datasets.

 ### Patient data: federated learning with Owkin - CSV input datasets
 At the BioHackathon Europe 2021 we discussed with Owkin, a French-American company that uses artificial intelligence to discover and develop better treatments for cancer.
 More particularly, Owkin uses privacy-enhancing technologies such as federated learning and federated analytics in settings where data scientists cannot see the data.
 This situation is challenging for data scientists as visualising and cleaning the data before starting to train machine learning on it are very time-consuming steps.
 However, this is a key step in ML pipelines since if they do not have a clear understanding of  the data format and structure, they will lose time trying to train machine learning models on data they do not understand.

 To overcome this situation, two methods can be developed:

 1. The most straightforward way is to provide data scientists a comprehensive description of the dataset.
 In case of tabular data, this includes for example the column name, type, description and some values examples.
 Here is an example taken from the (Titanic dataset)[https://www.kaggle.com/c/titanic]:
 <IMG>

 2. Another simple way to give the data scientists information about the dataset without revealing the actual data is to share fake and also called synthetic data that have exactly the same format and the same range of values as the actual dataset and it is a privacy-preserving strategy.
 The data scientists will then be able to test training models on this fake dataset before trying on the real one.

 ### Research data: ML workflows using MOWL - OWL input - output metadata
 MOWL library uses datasets in OWL format for its input data and applies machine learning methods for embedding ontologies.
 It generates output datasets that can further be used as features for other machine learning tasks such as classification and clustering.
 MOWL has already identified some generic metadata for ML and has aligned it to (Schema.org)[https://schema.org/].
 Schema.org is a community-based project on schemas for structured data on the Internet, e.g., on web pages.
 MOWL metadata specification aims to cover those elements from ML datasets common to multiple domains, lowering the barrier for researchers to adopt it.
 The specification includes overview information (identification, name, description, keywords) provenance (creator, contributor, publisher), links to others (citation) and elements aiming to enable reusability (measurement technique, schema or standard it is based on, where it has been evaluated, distribution, size).
 Another example in this line, that could be adapted for the ML case, is the (computational workflow specification)[https://bioschemas.org/types/ComputationalWorkflow/1.0-RELEASE] provided by (Bioschemas)[https://bioschemas.org/], a community extending and tailoring Schema.org for the bioinformatics domain.

 # Discussion
 Our achievements during the 2021 BioHackathon cover subjects related to mapping concepts across health data formats (standards and terminologies), federated ML and metadata for ML..
 First, we achieved our main goal to map concepts from the OHDSI OMOP to elements in the GA4GH Phenopacket schema.
 We mapped schemas, generated a database of synthetic health data represented in the OMOP CDM by means of Synthea and published our workflow on GitHub so it could be reused by the community, generated mapping queries in SQL, and created a prototype for a Phenopacket builder.
 Second, we stemmed work to map both standards to the Semantic Web, in particular we started modelling semantic Phenopackets incorporating SPHN requirements and working on the ETL transformation of OMOP to the semantic model of the rare disease patient registry data in EJP RD, which will enable mapping to semantic Phenopackets.
 Third, we started discussing FAIR federated ML and we detected common expectations and needs.
 We did this with the enriching experience of exchanging different strategies utilised among different academia and industry organizations.
 Last, we recognized the FAIRification of ML is indeed a challenging issue that requires a broader community discussion, involving several stakeholder representatives to facilitate agreements on standards such as the DOME recommendations or Schema.org, technologies such as OWL, infrastructure such as FAIR Data Points, and evaluation methods such as benchmarks, and arguably, more events like the Biohackathon to support all of these endeavors.
 It is worth highlighting that these outcomes are the seed for different collaborations.

 The BioHackathon provided an appropriate environment to generate outcomes, to discuss current needs and challenges among different stakeholders, and to start talking about collaborations crossing boarders not only within Europe but also to the US, and crossing projects such as SPHN and EJP RD.
 Importantly, it also provided an opportunity to present and discuss late-breaking results, cutting-edge technologies, on-going projects, and to develop innovative prototypes.
 The informal setting of the sessions encouraged presenters and participants to engage in discussions about the presented projects.
 Such discussions provided invaluable inputs for the ongoing and future work of the projects, while offering participants an effective way to broaden their knowledge of the emerging research trends and technologies and to start collaborations with other researchers in academia and industry.
 This also came with some challenges as the hybrid meeting required communication across the different intercontinental time zones.
 Our project had 17 participants (10 onsite and 7 online) from different countries and projects/organizations such as the UK, US, NL, SP or CH.
 We engaged with 10 participants that were new to the project, and 10 that were new to the BioHackathon-EU.
 We interacted with the #17 BHEU project to discuss GA4GH Beacon API interoperability with GA4GH Phenopackets data standard and the #27 and #30 BHEU projects and with the OWKIN company to discuss FAIR machine learning, with the N3C consortium in the US and EGA in EU to provision COVID-19 datasets, with the SPHN project another health data project based on Semantic Web Technologies and FAIR, and we investigated the interoperability of data represented as semantic Phenopackets with the EJP RD project.